caio-davi/First-Neural-Network-beginning-/README.md

 ## Next Steps

 -  ☑️ Create a perceptron neuron from scratch.
+-  ☑️ Create a Multilayer Perceptron from scratch.
 - 🔲 Use [scikit-learn](https://scikit-learn.org/stable/index.html) to create a Multilayer Perceptron Network.
 - 🔲 Use [keras](https://keras.io/) to create a deep learning model.